tobydriscoll/udmath351/notes/second_linear/forced_oscillations.md

 = \frac{\sin(\epsilon t)}{2\epsilon \hat{\omega}} \sin(\hat{\omega} t).
 ```

 If $\epsilon$ is small, we can interpret this solution as an oscillation at the average frequency inside an envelope that oscillates at the much lower frequency $\epsilon$.
-This phenomenon is called {term}`beating` and is audible as a modulating change in volume when two instruments slightly out of tune play together.
+This phenomenon is called **beating** and is audible as a modulating change in volume when two instruments slightly out of tune play together.
 You can hear this phenomenon demonstrated in [this video](https://youtu.be/rmvDu6EY2lE?t=10), among many others.

 ### Resonance

 {numref}`Formula {number}<formula-secondlin-nonresonant>` cannot account for the case $\omega=\omega_0$.
-This situation is known as {term}`resonance`.
+This situation is known as **resonance**.
 It's an idealization of pushing someone on a swing at *exactly* the right moment in each cycle.

 We can obtain the resonant solution by taking the limit $\epsilon\to 0$ in {eq}`secondlin-beats`.
 (Alternatively, we can start from scratch and use an enhanced form of the method of undetermined coefficients.)
 Since $\sin(\theta)/\theta \to 1$, we get the following.